 Finally, if you want more flexibility when it comes to rewards, the best business credit card for travel expenses overall is the Ink Business Preferred® Credit Card.
-It offers a signup bonus of 100,000 points once you spend $15,000 in the first 3 months.
-You’ll also earn 3 points / $1 spent on travel and select business purchases.
-And perhaps most importantly, the points you earn can be transferred to the United MileagePlus program at a 1:1 rate.
+This card offers a signup bonus of 100,000 points for spending $15,000 in the first 3 months.
+You’ll also earn 3 points per $1 on the first $150,000 spent per year on travel and select business expenses, and 1 point per $1 on all other purchases.
+Plus, perhaps most importantly, the points you earn can be transferred to the United MileagePlus program at a 1:1 rate.

-The best United credit card is the United Explorer Credit Card because it rewards new cardholders with 40,000 bonus miles for spending $2,000 in the first 3 months.
-Plus, making $10,000 in purchases within 6 months will get you an additional 25,000 bonus miles.
+One of the best United credit cards is the United Quest℠ Card because it rewards new cardholders with 80,000 miles after spending $5,000 in the first 3 months.

 To learn more about the rest of your options, check out WalletHub's in-depth United Airlines credit card comparison.
 This review includes picks for the best United credit card by category, for different types of applicants.

-Airline credit cards can be worth it if you travel frequently with a certain airline.
-You’ll often get extra rewards for buying your tickets from that airline and may receive special perks like early boarding or free checked bags.
-You can also get general miles cards that aren’t partnered with any specific airline.
+Yes, airline credit cards are worth it if you travel frequently with a certain airline.
+You’ll often get extra rewards for buying your tickets from a specific airline and may receive special perks like early boarding or free checked bags.
+You can also get general travel cards that aren’t partnered with any specific airline.
 Those cards often provide more versatility and better overall value than airline-branded cards.
 Let’s look at some examples of both types.… read full answer

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.